How to Use Your Tax Refund to Build Your Credit

 For example, the Discover it® Secured Credit Card lets you open an account with a refundable security deposit of as little as $200 or as much as $2,500.
 Your credit limit on the card is equal to your security deposit, up to the amount they can approve – so, upon approval, if you’ve put down a security deposit of $1,000, you can borrow up to $1,000 with your new secured credit card.
 It even offers cash back rewards.
 On top of all that, Discover will automatically match all the cash back you earn at the end of your first year as a new cardmember 2.

 Is a secured credit card the same as a prepaid card?

-Except for the initial step of paying your refundable security deposit, a secured credit card is a real credit card: You will be approved for a credit limit (equal to the amount of your security deposit) and you have to repay the amount you borrow, and you also have to pay interest, fees and charges on any balance that you carry on the card.
+Secured credit cards act and operate in a very similar manner to a standard credit card.
+Except for the initial step of paying your refundable security deposit, a secured card is a real credit card: You will be approved for a credit limit (equal to the amount of your security deposit), and you have to repay the amount you borrow, as well as pay interest, fees, and charges on any balances you carry on the card.
 If you pay your balance in full and close your secured credit card, you’ll get your security deposit back.

 How does a secured credit card help build credit?